Magda-R-bit/Plant-Wise/MARKETING.md

 - ✅ Descriptive `alt` tags for all product and content images
 - ✅ Meta titles and descriptions for key pages
 - ✅ Mobile responsiveness (important for Google ranking)
 - ✅ Fast loading speed via image compression and AWS S3
+- ✅ A robots.txt file is included to guide search engine crawlers.
+- ✅ An automatically generated sitemap.xml provides structured access to all important pages, improving crawlability.

 ---